xlwings/xlwings/docs/customaddin.rst

 .. figure:: images/custom_ribbon_addin.png

 The add-in and VBA project are currently always called ``myaddin``, no matter what name you chose in the quickstart command.
-We'll see towards the end of this tutorial how we can change that, but for now we'll stick with it.
+We'll see towards the end of this tutorial how we can change that, but for now we'll stick to it.

 Compared to the xlwings add-in, the custom add-in offers an additional level of configuration: the configuration sheet of the add-in itself which is the easiest way to configure simple add-ins with a static configuration.